 EMDR helps to put the past in the past, where it belongs, instead of feeling like it is happening in the present (over and over with the same thoughts, emotions and body sensations experienced during the event).

-Developed in the 1980's, EMDR has been heavily researched for the treatment of Post Traumatic Stress Disorder, Phobias and Panic, and is also effective for the treatment of anxiety, depression, anger, body image, marital discord, and existential angst.
+Developed in the 1980's, EMDR has been heavily researched for the treatment of Post Traumatic Stress Disorder (PTSD), phobias and panic, and is also effective for the treatment of anxiety, depression, anger, body image, marital discord, and existential angst.